Suggest a Songfact / Artistfact

 Artistfacts for Hall & Oates

 Hall & Oates are the best-selling duo of all time, surpassing The Everly Brothers in 1984.
-They have had 14 Top-10 singles and 5 #1's on the American charts. (thanks, Bertrand - Paris, France)
+They have had 16 Top 10 singles and six #1's on the American charts.

 Hall is the much more visible member of the group, as he handles most of their songwriting and lead vocals.
 While Oates tends to pursue interests outside of music (like skiing), Hall is often active with other projects: he's released several solo albums, performed on Eric Clapton's Journeyman